007 MAGAZINE - The World's Foremost James Bond Resource!

 GOLDFINGER/ON HER MAJESTY'S SECRET SERVICE Signet paperbacks

-300,000 movie tie-in paperback editions of GOLDFINGER were issued by Signet to coincide with the American release of the third film, and many newspapers across the USA were also then printing the comic strip versions of Ian Fleming's novels drawn by John McLusky.
+300,000 movie tie-in paperback editions of GOLDFINGER were issued by Signet to coincide with the American release of the third film in the EON Productions series, and many newspapers across the USA were also then printing the comic strip versions of Ian Fleming's novels drawn by John McLusky.
 Five stories were syndicated in the USA and Canada, and the comic strip also made its triumphant return to the Daily Express with ON HER MAJESTY'S SECRET SERVICE on June 29, 1964 after a two-year hiatus in the UK.
 Signet also published the paperback edition of ON HER MAJESTY'S SECRET SERVICE with identical cover art to the New American Library hardcover in August 1964.
 Ian Fleming's American publisher printed a tribute to the author in the New York Times on September 21, 1964 accompanied by the iconic portrait by German Photographer Horst Tappe (1938-2005).
 Ostensibly an extended advertisement for the entire range of Fleming's works published by the New American Library/Signet, ‘Ian Fleming: An Appreciation’ opens with the words:

 “I shall not waste my days in trying to prolong them.
 I shall use my time.”
 Prophetically, it seems now, Ian Fleming used this line in his next to last James Bond adventure, drawing the title from a seventeenth-century Japanese poet, Basho: